 Even though it was a cold day, we enjoyed the peaceful walk through nature, took a few great photos, and got in a little workout.
 Great Neck is a great side trip on any Plymouth or Cape Cod vacation as it is located just a short drive in either direction.

-Great Neck is located on Stockton Shortcut Road in Wareham, Massachusetts.
+Location: Great Neck is located on Stockton Shortcut Road in Wareham, Massachusetts.
 Trails are open from dawn to dusk and admission is always free.
+Parking is also free.

 Visit Mass Audubon for a listing of other wildlife sanctuaries in Massachusetts.